 Technically, the exploitation tool is completely client based.
 That reflects the specific user profile of the CAPRI modelling system where the exploitation tool is integrated with an economic model and tools building up its data base.
-The main aim of the tool is to support forward looking policy analysis, and user will create their own scenarios and in some cases even own variants of the export data, processes requiring considerable processing and storage resources.
+The main aim of the tool is to support forward looking policy analysis.
+For this purpose users will create their own scenarios and in some cases even own variants of the export data, which will lead to processes requiring considerable processing and storage resources.
 A client-server solution where the production process and data storage would need to be hosted on a web server is therefore not a preferred solution, also as users will often develop variants of the modelling system by code modification in GAMS, and contribute to its development.
-The structure of the data driver would however very easily support linkage to network or WEB based data bases.
+The structure of the data driver would however very easily support linkage to a network or WEB based data bases.
 It should however be noted that the data base and GAMS code are managed via a Software versioning system, which is a kind of client-server environment.